The leg that saw the world

 The lion’s leg is all that survives of the figure head of the H.M.S.
 Centurion, the ship that took George Anson around the world

-George Anson circumnavigated the glove on the Centurion between 1740 and 1744.
+George Anson circumnavigated the globe on the Centurion between 1740 and 1744.
 He was only the second Englishman ever to do this, after Sir Francis Drake who sailed in the sixteenth century.
 It was on this journey that George Anson captured the Spanish treasure ship Nuestra Senora de Cavadonga.
 The lion’s leg is all that remains of the lion figure head that would have been on the bow of the ship.

 The Leg's Journey to Shugborough.